 What Is Claude Cowork?
 A Plain-English Guide (2026)

-Claude Cowork is Anthropic's desktop AI agent that does multi-step work on your real files and apps — not just chat.
+Claude Cowork is Anthropic's AI agent that does multi-step work on your real files and apps — not just chat.
+Available on desktop, web, and mobile (July 2026).
 Here's what it does, what it costs, and how it's different from Claude.ai and Claude Code.

 TL;DR. Claude Cowork is Anthropic's desktop AI agent: you describe an outcome and it does the multi-step work on your real files and apps, checking with you before anything consequential.
-It's the "do it for me" version of Claude — included in Claude Pro (~$20/month), desktop-only, and no coding required.
+It's the "do it for me" version of Claude — included on every Claude plan (paid plans add usage headroom and plugin installs), desktop-only, and no coding required.

 If you've used ChatGPT or Claude in a browser, you've used a chatbot: you ask a question, it answers, and you do something with the reply.
 Claude Cowork is a different thing.
 It's an agent — you hand it a task, and it actually goes and does the work.